api2cart/typescript-angular-sdk/ProductApi.md

 const apiInstance = new ProductApi(configuration);

 const request: ProductApiProductCountRequest = {
+    // Counts products specified by product ids (optional)
+  productIds: "4,5",
+    // Retrieve entities starting from the specified id. (optional)
+  sinceId: "56",
+    // Defines product add that is specified by comma-separated categories id (optional)
+  categoriesIds: "23,56",
     // Counts products specified by category id (optional)
   categoryId: "6",
+    // Counts products specified by store id (optional)
+  storeId: "1",
+    // Counts products specified by language id (optional)
+  langId: "3",
+    // Specifies the set of visible/invisible products (optional)
+  availView: true,
+    // Specifies the set of available/not available products for sale (optional)
+  availSale: false,
     // Retrieve entities from their creation date (optional)
   createdFrom: "2010-07-29 13:45:52",
     // Retrieve entities to their creation date (optional)